oseph/ortfolio/README.md

 ## Installation

-To quickly give the example site a spin on your computer, open up Terminal and navigate to the `ortfolio-example` folder and enter the following command to start up a local web server (assuming the folder is located in your home directory):
+To quickly give the example site a spin on your computer, open up Terminal and navigate to the `ortfolio-example` folder and enter the following command to start up a local web server (assuming the folder is located in your Home directory):

 ```
 $ cd ~/ortfolio-example